kahalewai/agbac/readme.md

 * AGBAC-Full is a vendor-neutral full implementation of the AGBAC specification
 * Development of AGBAC-Full will begin Jan 2026, and espected to be complete Feb 2026
 * Will work with your existing Enterprise IAM Solutions; Vendor-neutral PEP will be provided
-* Provides object/resource-level access control, enhanced scope for agent-aware IAM Solutions
-* Will support RFC 8693 Token Exchange and dynamic/implicit delegation on the human users behalf
-* Will support delegation chains and multi-agent workflows, supporting advanced agentic configurations
-* Will provide standardized AI-aware audit semantics, allowing your organization to fully audit agent interactions
-* Implement defense in depth patterns and position your organization for full Zero Trust compliance at agent layer

 <br>
 <br>